-Phillips & Cohen whistleblower attorney Sean McKessy is quoted in a National Law Journal article about the SEC’s proposed changes to its whistleblower program.
+Phillips & Cohen whistleblower attorney Sean McKessy is quoted in a The National Law Journal article about the SEC’s proposed changes to its whistleblower program.
 The article frames the changes in the context of commentary from Harry Markopolos, a forensic accountant who raised red flags about Bernie Madoff’s fraud scheme.

 Markopolos now worries that proposed changes to the SEC’s whistleblower program could undercut the agency’s efforts to attract tipsters cut in his mold: outside analysts who pull together a puzzle of publicly available information to give regulators an eye-opening picture of fraud.